theunicornguild/the-reading-potato/04_article_details/02_python_5_article_details_page.md

-This page will have the articles details, basically all the information that we didn't show in the list.
-In this page we can show the content of the article, the author, who contributed, and just any information we want to show about this specific article.
-All articles will have the same details page, the only difference is the information shown on the page.

-So, if it's only one page, then we need one `view`, one `url`, and one `template`.

-## Trello
-> Move card `As a user, I can see an articles details` from the `Backlog` to the `Doing` list.
-___

 Take some time to read the below code and try to make the connection between what's happening in the `view` ,`url` and `template`.
 The dancing potato is just under the code if you need to look at it while you think.

 `main/views.py`